 These standard terms also allow for termination if the supplier's performance is not acceptable.
+Enhanced contractual requirements with respect to human rights and modern slavery may also be utilised depending on the level of risk assessed.

 In 2016, the Company published its ExxonMobil Supplier, Vendor and Contractor Expectations, a set of guidelines that outlines expectations of suppliers, vendors and contractors, inclusive of human rights.
 In particular this reinforces the expectation that suppliers, vendors and contractors: